Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Bottom line

-But this asset-based financing option can get expensive and comes with costs that are difficult to predict.
-Compare other options to make sure invoice financing is right for your business.
+However, this invoice-based financing option can get expensive and may come with risks that are difficult to predict.
+Compare other funding options to make sure invoice factoring is right for your business.

 More guides on Finder